dmappel/eventbriter/README.md

 # Eventbrite Scraper

 A Python-based scraper for extracting event information from Eventbrite with a FastAPI backend.
-This tool allows you to search for events, retrieve detailed event information, and export data in various formats.
+This tool allows you to search for events and retrieve basic event information with a clean, focused API.

 ## Features

 - **Event Search**: Search for events based on location, date range, and keywords
-- **Event Details**: Get comprehensive information about specific events
+- **Event Details**: Get basic information about specific events (id, title, url)
-- **Data Export**: Export event data in JSON and CSV formats
 - **RESTful API**: Modern API built with FastAPI
-- **Rate Limiting**: Basic rate limiting to prevent abuse
-- **Logging**: Comprehensive request and error logging
+- **CORS Support**: Cross-Origin Resource Sharing enabled for frontend integration
+- **Simplified Responses**: Clean, focused responses with only essential data
 - **Docker Support**: Easy deployment with Docker
-- **CORS Support**: Cross-Origin Resource Sharing enabled for frontend integration

 ## Project Structure